REFLECT: Summarizing Robot Experiences for Failure Explanation and Correction: Method: the REFLECT Framework

 \subsubsection{Subgoal-Based Summary}

 The event-based summary (in \S 3.1.2) stores environment observations throughout the robot task execution.
-However, it's hard to reason the expected outcomes and identify failures in every one of the low-level actions.
-It is easier for an LLM to reason about a higher-level intention of the robot (e.g. move to the toaster, put bread slice in the toaster).
-Thus, we introduce the subgoal-based summary, which consists of observations at the end of each subgoal.
-The subgoal-based summary enables the failure explanation module to quickly process the robot experience summary and identify failures by checking whether each subgoal is satisfied while ignoring low-level execution details.
-Once a failure is detected, we can retrieve relevant environment information stored in the event-based summary or sensory-input summary to query LLM for a detailed failure explanation.
+However, it's hard for LLM to infer the expected outcomes and identify failures for every one of the low-level actions.
+As a result, we introduce the subgoal-based summary, which consists of observations at the end of each subgoal, for LLM to identify misalignment between the robot execution outcomes and its high-level plan (e.g. move to the toaster, put bread slice in the toaster).
+The subgoal-based summary enables the failure explanation module to quickly process the robot experience summary by checking whether each subgoal is satisfied while ignoring low-level execution details.
+Once a failure is detected, relevant environment information stored in the event-based summary or sensory-input summary can be retrieved for detailed failure explanation.